albedo121/streamline/README.md

    npm run dev
    ```
 5. Click on the 'http://localhost:5173/' link in console which will open the video player in browser.
 6. Click on play button.
-Under netowrk tab you can see the HLS stream response named 'segmentxxx'
+Under netowrk tab you can see the HLS stream responses named 'segmentxxx'